|How to overwinter lily bulbs|

-Plant the bulblets at twice their own depth into 13cm pots of moist, loam-based potting compost.
+Plant the bulblets at twice their own depth into 13 cm pots of moist, loam-based potting compost.
 Cover with a layer of grit before placing in a cold frame until the spring.
 Don't forget to label the variety.

-For related articles click onto:
+For related articles click onto the following links:

 GARDENERS WORLD - How to overwinter lilies

 HOW TO OVERWINTER CANNA LILIES